SAFEHR-data/flowehr.io/_pages/status.md

 Towards the end of 2022 we expanded into supporting DICOM imaging data and free-text radiology reports to support a project which aims to help clinicians identify misplaced nasogastric tubes.

-In early 2023 started the process of re-situating our proof-of-concept platform in the public cloud.
+In early 2023 we started the process of productionising our proof-of-concept platform and replanting FlowEHR in the public cloud.
-We are currently in the process of migrating an in
+We are currently in the process of migrating our ICU demand prediction application and models to our cloud-native implementation which we aim to complete in Q2 of 2023.

-- Milestones
-- all algorithms
-- synthetic data
-- governance template
-- qms
+We are also developing a synthetic healthcare dataset with the help of [The Alan Turing Institute](https://www.turing.ac.uk/) which would grow the pool from which we can source ideas.
+We aim to provide limited access to this dataset to external users by Q3 2023.

+Our plan is to have migrated all existing applications and models by Q4 2023 and to have governance, compliance & risk templates in place which will accelerate our ability to trial new solutions.